cleoold/Lisp-list-implementation/README.md

 # Lisp-list-implementation

-Implement cons cells in an useless way and see how they work
+Implement cons cells in an useless way and see how they work.
+They are not useful, but this is a way to show cleverness of people!